waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 be necessary to do that, though.

 I assume that I will eventually have to replace Problog.
-A promising possibility may be to use iterative join-graph probagation (IGJP), which is an "anytime" algorithm for evaluating Bayesian Networks.
+It is slow because of the knowledge compilation step.
+It is intended to improve processing when many queries are made against the same graph, which is not quite my use case.
+A promising alternative possibility may be to use iterative join-graph probagation (IGJP), which is an "anytime" algorithm for evaluating Bayesian Networks.
 At each iteration, it gets closer to the exact solution (but it is only exact inference when the "join graph" is a "join tree").
 So, the graph could be updated with the approximate values computed so far.
 There is an existing open source implementation in a software package called